1967 24 Hours of Le Mans: Finish and post-race

-Siffert and Herrmann were 5th in their Porsche 2-litre, covering just 12 km less than the 1966 winners.
-They led home four more Porsches including Pon/Elford in 7th, being the first Group 4 car home.
-The privateer Porsche in 8th just beat the Alpine of Grandsire/Rosinski who won the 1300-class.
-The Swiss Ferrari GTB of Spoerry/Steinemann was the first GT home, coming 11th, nine laps ahead of the French 911.
+Siffert and Herrmann were 5th in their new Porsche 907 2-litre, covering just 12 km less than the 1966 winners.
+They led home three more Porsche, the Stommelen/Neerpasch 910, and Pon/Elford in 7th being the first 906 Group 4 car home, surviving all of the GT40 Mk.I, while the other privateer Porsche 906 in 8th just beat the Alpine of Grandsire/Rosinski who won the 1300-class.
+The Swiss Ferrari GTB of Spoerry/Steinemann was the first GT home, coming 11th, nine laps ahead of the only French 911 that finished.
 The Austin-Healey, perennial finishers, was the only British car to make it to the end, in 15th.
-The little Abarth, after a race bedevilled by issues, did finish (in last place) but had not completed enough laps to be classified.
+The little Abarth, after a race bedevilled by issues, did finish (in last place) but had not completed enough laps to be classified, being a victim of the record performances of the leaders that had 5 times the engine capacity.

 When the winners mounted the victory stand, Gurney was handed the traditional magnum of champagne.
 Looking down, he saw Ford CEO Henry Ford II, team owner Carroll Shelby, their wives, and several journalists who had predicted disaster for the high-profile duo of Gurney and Foyt.
 They had said that the two drivers, who were strongly competitive in the United States, would break their car in intramural rivalry.
 Instead, both drivers took special care to drive the car with discipline and won easily.
 On the victory stand, Gurney shook the bottle and sprayed everyone nearby, establishing a tradition re-enacted in victory celebrations the world over ever since.

 "What I did with the Champagne was totally spontaneous.
 I had no idea it would start a tradition.
 I was beyond caring and just got caught up in the moment.
-It was one of those once-in-a-lifetime occasions where things turned out perfectly… I thought this hard-fought victory needed something special”.
+It was one of those once-in-a-lifetime occasions where things turned out perfectly...
+I thought this hard-fought victory needed something special”.

 Gurney, incidentally, autographed and gave the bottle of champagne to Life Magazine photographer, Flip Schulke, who used it as a lamp for 30 years.
 Schulke later returned the bottle to Gurney, who placed it in his All American Racers team headquarters’ boardroom in California.

 Chaparral got its due reward a month later with the only victory for the 2F at Brands Hatch.
 It was a suitable finale for Phil Hill, 1961 F1 World Champion to retire from a distinguished sports-car racing career that included three Le Mans victories.